aliozkara/Android---iOS-AES-RSA/README.md

-Equivalent Android & iOS RSA Encryption
+Equivalent Android & iOS RSA AES Encryption

 Encrypting data with RSA using the Electronic Codebook (ECB) mode of operation and PKCS1 padding.